AmrutaKulkarni01/spellings-quiz/README.md

-# Spellings Quiz - A platform to check and practice your english spellings skills
+# Spellings Quiz - A platform to practice your english spellings skills

-The Spellings Quiz, is an application mainly created for younger kids, so that they can check and practice their english spellings skills in a very interesting way.
+The Spellings Quiz, is an application mainly created for younger kids, so that they can practice and improve their english spellings skills in a very interesting way.

 English is a world language.
 Most of the schools have this language as a first or second language.
 Sometimes kids find it easy to speak.
 But while writting they make lot of mistakes, due to their lagging spellings skills.